- Legal & General is one of the UK’s leading providers of passive funds

 Legal & General will try to reduce trading within the fund as it drives up costs.
 Higher costs can lead to a bigger tracking difference between the fund and its benchmark – not what they want to happen.

 Legal & General has continued to develop their passive fund range over the last 30 years.
-It has around £400bn invested in this part of the business, allowing it to offer a wide range of index-tracking options.
+It has just over £470bn invested in this part of the business, allowing it to offer a wide range of index-tracking options.
 It’s built a team of experienced passive fund specialists and they’re innovative too.
-If an index doesn’t exist for a sector they’d like to track, they’ll often work with index providers like FTSE to create one so they can track it.
+If an index doesn’t exist for a sector they’d like to track, they’ll often work with index providers to create one so they can track it.

 The team running this fund works closely with various risk departments across the business.
 We believe this provides support and adds challenge where appropriate.

-The fund has an annual ongoing fund charge of 0.15%, but a discount of 0.05% is available for HL investors, which reduces the charge to 0.10%.
-We believe this is good value when compared with other Gilt tracker funds.
+The fund has an annual ongoing annual fund charge of 0.15%, but a discount of 0.07% is available for HL investors, which reduces the charge to 0.08%.
+We believe this is good value when compared with other Gilt tracker funds on the HL platform.
 Our platform charge of up to 0.45% per annum also applies.

-The Legal & General All Stocks Gilt Index Trust aims to track the FTSE Actuaries UK Conventional Gilts All Stocks Index and has done a good job since launch*.
+The Legal & General All Stocks Gilt Index Trust aims to track the FTSE Actuaries UK Conventional Gilts All Stocks Index and has returned 25.72% versus 27.84%* for the index since launch.
 As you would expect from an index tracker fund, it’s fallen behind the benchmark over the long term because of the costs involved in running the fund such as dealing charges and spreads.
-However, the tools used by the managers have helped to keep performance as close to the index as possible and reduced the fund’s tracking error.
+However, the tools used by the managers have helped to keep performance as close to the index as possible and reduced the fund’s tracking difference.

 Despite being lower risk, gilts can be still volatile at times and their prices fluctuate due to wider economic factors like changes in interest rates.
-A UK gilt fund probably won't achieve spectacular rates of growth but can offer good diversification against other investments such as company shares.
+As interest rates rise, we would expect the price of gilts to fall and vice versa.
+A UK gilt fund probably won't achieve spectacular rates of growth but can offer good diversification against other investments such as shares.

 |Annual percentage growth|